 By Poulomi Das Jul.
 13, 2018

 As Killing Eve and GLOW have proved, there’s nothing more fun than watching women being absolute jerks – and absolutely human – on screen.
-If these shows, frontrunners for the Emmys, are any indication, we’re thankfully past the age of niceness.
+If these shows are any indication, we’re thankfully past the age of niceness.

 ven eight episodes in, Phoebe Waller-Bridge’s delightful Killing Eve remains unclassifiable: It’s at once a workplace comedy, gritty police procedural, sexually charged queer love affair, and an intense portrait of sociopathy.
 But what makes the show truly stand out is how cleverly it subverts a testosterone-fuelled spy genre and feminises it: an overworked female spy chases a glamorous female assassin in Killing Eve.